Dekita/EmbedMD/README.md

 EmbedMD.parseArray(array);
 // Parse an array of strings where some are integers or booleans into an array of those objects.
 ```

+### Actual Real Life Reviews ###
+tbh this is the most useful/creative/good-idea lib i've seen around here in a long time - tim